groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/viewer-use-cases/how-to-view-pdf-documents-using-csharp.md

 Create a [Viewer](https://apireference.groupdocs.com/viewer/net/groupdocs.viewer/viewer) class instance to get started with the GroupDocs.Viewer API.
 Pass a document you want to view to the class constructor.
 You can load the document from a file or stream.
 Call one of the [Viewer.View](https://apireference.groupdocs.com/viewer/net/groupdocs.viewer/viewer/methods/view/index) method overloads to convert the document to HTML or image format.
 These methods allow you to render the entire document or specific pages.

-## Supported Page Layout formats
+## Supported Page Layout file formats

-With GroupDocs.Viewer, you can load and view documents in the following file formats:
+GroupDocs.Viewer supports the following file formats:

 * [Portable Document Format](https://docs.fileformat.com/pdf/) (.PDF)
 * [Microsoft XML Paper Specification](https://docs.fileformat.com/page-description-language/xps/) (.XPS)